 Under blogging laws and yaddi-yadda, I have to add a disclaimer section, so here’s that:

-Disclaimer 1: All product links are affiliate links, and may put a few pennies into my “Buy Booms a Special Treat” doggy fund.
-Links open in a new tab.
+Disclaimer 1: As an Amazon affiliate, I am compensated for qualifying purchases.
+In other words, all product links are affiliate links, and may put a few pennies into my “Buy Booms a Special Treat” doggy fund.

 Disclaimer 2: We’re first-time dog owners; I also tend to research things to a fault.
 I’m not claiming expertise in this area, and you are responsible for your own pet.
 If something on this list isn’t a good fit for your pet, don’t buy it.